lbcb-sci/pyhera/README.md

     cd Minimap2
     make

-  Pythons scripts, such as PyHery, Scaffolder script and samscripts tool do not need to be installed.
+  Pythons scripts, such as PyHera, Scaffolder script and samscripts tool do not need to be installed.

 ### Dependencies
 Python scripts require PYthon2.7.
 Ezra requires CMake 3.5.

 ## Running the scripts
+### Running Ezra
+After building, Ezra executable will be created in `<Ezra/build>` folder.
+Ezra receives a single folder as an argument and outputs scaffolds to the standard output.
+The folder must contain the following files:
+- reads.fastq - file with read sequences, must be in FASTQ format
+- contigs.fasta - file with contig sequences
+- readsToContigs.paf - file with overlaps between reads and contigs, when calculating overlaps, contigs must be used as reference

+Typical Ezra run command:

+    ezra folder > output.fasta

+## Running PyHera
+PyHera is run by running pyhera.py script